 |5.
 Pnc Bank, National Association||

 Tesla’s Elon Musk is known for his desire to make the company as vertically integrated as possible – a strategy used by no other car manufacturers around the world.
-Most manufacturers prefer a system of lean manufacturing with many suppliers to minimize the amount of inventory on site, whereas Tesla has taken the manufacturing of as many parts as possible in-house.
+Most manufacturers prefer a system of lean manufacturing with many suppliers to minimize the amount of inventory on-site, whereas Tesla has taken the manufacturing of as many parts as possible in-house.
 Musk says vertical integration alleviates risk with suppliers and allows flexibility to push improvements to production at any time.
 None of the Tesla vehicles are a specific model year because changes – not just software but mechanical updates – can be made whenever necessary.

 To this note, Tesla has made strategic acquisitions such as Maxwell Technologies for ultracapacitor energy storage, PERBIX for automated manufacturing equipment, Riviera Tool for die stamping systems, and of course SolarCity for solar energy services.
 Tesla also works with Panasonic on the production of battery cells and has had partnerships with multiple other automotive manufacturers such as Toyota.
 As of 2016, Tesla was 80% vertically integrated, and this figure has likely increased since.

-|Category and Tags||Patents and Published Applications|
+|Categorization and Classification||Patents and Published Applications|

 |95 Design , 69 Doors/Hoods/Ports/Windows , 62 Impact Absorption , 29 HVAC , 27 Seats , 16 Passenger safety , 12 Accessories , 7 Chassis , 7 Suspension , 5 Manufacturing , 3 Tires/wheels|